avenatti/LearningCProgramming/README.md

 # Learning C Programming
 _I'm documenting my experience teaching myself the C programming language.
 Hopefully you can learn from experiences (good or bad) and optimize your own path.
-I will explain each resource, note the cost, time commitment, rating (scale from 1-10 where higher numbers are better), and the days I actually made progress._
+I will explain each resource, note the cost, time commitment, rating (scale from 1-10 where higher numbers are better), and the days I actually made progress.`The "/Examples" folder structure matches resource numbering below.`_
 <p align="center">
   <br/>
 <em>I want to adopt the following objective mindset before we begin...</em>